ByteCrister/Database-Project--2-2/README.md

   - Product ratings by category and sorting.
   - Answer user questions.
   - For each user you can view their individual purchases, reviews and questions etc.
-  - Update or Delete any product.
+  - Update, Delete, Hide or Unhide any product.
+  - Manage Advertisement's : Hide/Unhide, Add or delete Advertisements Cover.
   - Fully integrated with database.

 ## Features